Gigaspaces/docker/xap-enterprise/README.md

 ![XAP logo](https://docs.gigaspaces.com/images/logo-xap-color-small.png)

-## What is XAP?
+## What is XAP Enterprise?

-XAP is a cloud-native, high-throughput and low-latency application fabric that empowers real-time, event-driven microservices and distributed applications for Internet-scale innovation.
-XAP scales with your business needs, from simple data processing, to complex transactional workloads, all the way to leveraging hybrid storage and data center tiers.
+XAP Enterprise is a cloud-native, high-throughput and low-latency application fabric that empowers real-time, event-driven microservices and distributed applications for Internet-scale innovation.
+XAP Enterprise scales with your business needs, from simple data processing to complex transactional workloads, all the way to leveraging hybrid storage and data center tiers.

-XAP provides the following advantages:
+XAP Enterprise provides the following advantages:

-- Enables your entire app to run entirely on a single platform with all the tiers collapsed into one container.
+- Enables your complete app to run in its entirety on a single platform, with all the tiers collapsed into one container.
-- Gives you fast data access by storing ALL your data in-memory.
-It also ensures high availability with in-memory backup within each container.
+- Gives you fast data access by storing ALL your data in-memory, and ensures high availability using in-memory backup within each container.
 - Scales your app automatically and on demand.

 To learn more about GigaSpaces products, visit the [website](https://www.gigaspaces.com).